amihaiemil/amihaiemil.github.io/_posts/2020-02-15-solve-github-issues-and-get-cash.md

 3. As a rule of thumb, your PRs should not decrease Code Coverage;
 4. If the 10 days passed and I take the Issue away from you, you will not be paid, no matter how much time you already spent on it;
 5. You can (and should!) use [Puzzle Driven Development](https://www.yegor256.com/2010/03/04/pdd.html), with one condition: if you solve the task only partially, you have to leave the codebase in a consistent state: build has to pass etc;
+6. Second rule of thumb, as a consequence of using PDD: if you're spending more than 30min-1h on a ticket, you're probably doing something wrong;
-6. I'll perform a more or less strict Code Review.
+7. I'll perform a more or less strict Code Review.
 Your PR should not break the project's architecture (obviously).
 I might also reject your PR if I don't like its design or if you don't perform the modifications I asked you to. **Rejected PRs are NOT going to be paid.**

 Why these strict rules?
 Because **we will not have any meetings or Skype calls**.
 We will work in a 100% distributed manner.
 Naturally, strict discipline has to be enforced.
 I'm not going to lie, it might be frustrating in the beginning, until you get used to it.